NonExistPlayer/LunaPlayer/README.md

 *about* — Shows information about the player and creator.
 *shell* - Launches a simple player shell.
 *list-play* — Launches a playlist with **json** format. (in developing)
-*explorer* - Launches a console file explorer where you need to select an audio file.
+*explorer* - Launches a Windows file dialog where you need to select an audio file.